 - Taking images to find the location of the fluid using:

 Description of the Procedure

+You will sit upright on the edge of a bed or chair.
+Your arms will be resting on a nearby table.
+An ultrasound or CT scan may be used to locate the biopsy site.
 A small cut will be made in your skin.
 Then, while you hold your breath, the biopsy needle will be inserted through the cut.
 The needle will be passed between your ribs until it reaches the lung or pleura.
-Some cells will be withdrawn through the biopsy needle.
-The needle will be withdrawn.
-Pressure will be put on the site of the incision.
-When the bleeding stops, a bandage will be applied.
+Some cells will be removed through the biopsy needle.
+The needle will be taken out.
+A bandage will be placed on the site.

 How Long Will It Take?